 Conversely, nonrecourse factoring is not common in the accounts-receivable financing industry.
 Several factoring companies advertise as nonrecourse factoring companies, but the contract’s fine print lists various reasons why an invoice can be exempt.
 If a factoring company is truly nonrecourse, the factoring company takes on all credit risks for the collection of the invoices you sell it.
 As a result, you’ll pay much higher fees and experience more stringent credit reviews as compared to recourse factoring.

 The need for cash is why most businesses enter into a factoring relationship.
-In addition to improved cash flow, factoring company value-added services can strengthen the client’s business.
+In addition to improved cash flow, a factoring company may offer value-added services which can strengthen the client’s business.
 Take a look at some of the value-added services we offer below.

 Since 1994, TCI Business Capital has provided best-in-class factoring services to thousands of small- to mid-sized companies across the United States and Canada.
 We offer reliable cash-flow solutions, enabling companies to meet the challenges and opportunities they face.

 Our customers work on the front lines of North America’s growth sectors.
 They choose us for the working capital they need because they can’t always get sufficient financing from a bank or they don’t want added debt.
 Because of our creative finance solutions, we can provide cash to businesses in a wide range of industries.

 Our easy-to-set-up factoring lines allow customers access to the working capital they need, quickly and easily.
 Approvals can be done in 15 minutes and funding within 24 hours.
 We distinguish ourselves from others through our get-it-done culture, reliability, flexibility and award-winning customer service.